CRASHSpace/tuesday/_posts/2018-02-13-tuesday-sweep.md

 Your weekly reminder to back up your data, update software and otherwise pay attention to your digital environment.
 (Oh, and to go to the CRASH Space meeting…)

+(To see images, see this post on the [CRASH Space blog](https://blog.crashspace.org/2018/02/tuesday-sweep-13-february-2018/))

 ### Jump in Here

 *   Welcome.
 If you haven’t been following along, it’s okay.
 You’re not behind, you’re just where you are.